 Amazon MQ is a managed message broker service for Apache ActiveMQ that makes it easy to set up and operate message brokers in the cloud.
 Message brokers allow different software systems–often using different programming languages, and on different platforms–to communicate and exchange information.
-Messaging is the communications backbone that connects and integrates the components of distributed applications, such as order processing, inventory management, and order fulfillment for e-commerce.
-Amazon MQ manages the administration and maintenance of ActiveMQ, a popular open-source message broker.
-The underlying infrastructure is automatically provisioned for high availability and message durability to support the reliability of your applications.
-With Amazon MQ, you get direct access to the ActiveMQ console and industry standard APIs and protocols for messaging, including JMS, NMS, AMQP, STOMP, MQTT, and WebSocket.
-You can easily move from any message broker that uses these standards to Amazon MQ because you don’t have to rewrite any messaging code in your applications.
+Amazon MQ reduces your operational load by managing the provisioning, setup, and maintenance of ActiveMQ, a popular open-source message broker.
+Connecting your current applications to Amazon MQ is easy because it uses industry-standard APIs and protocols for messaging, including JMS, NMS, AMQP, STOMP, MQTT, and WebSocket.
+Using standards means that in most cases, there’s no need to rewrite any messaging code when you migrate to AWS.

-Amazon MQ makes it easy to setup and operate message brokers in the cloud.
-You can use the AWS Management Console, CLI, or API calls to launch a production-ready message broker in minutes.
+With Amazon MQ you can use the AWS Management Console, AWS CloudFormation, CLI, or API calls to launch a production-ready message broker in minutes.
 There is no need to provision hardware, and no need to install and maintain ActiveMQ software.
-Amazon MQ manages the set up and ongoing administrative tasks such as software upgrades, security updates, and failure detection and recovery.
-It's integrated with Amazon CloudWatch so you can monitor metrics and generate alarms to get alerts about potential issues.
+Amazon MQ manages administrative tasks such as software upgrades, security updates, and failure detection and recovery.
+It's also integrated with Amazon CloudWatch, so you can monitor logs and metrics, and generate alarms about potential issues.

 AVAILABLE AND DURABLE